DataDog/documentation/content/en/developers/integrations/log_pipeline.md

 : When creating a custom facet a group should be assigned.
 Set the `Group` value to the `source`, same as the integration's name.

-Custom facets must have the same data type as the mapped attribute : Set the facet Data Type (String, Boolean, Double, or Integer) to the same type as the Attribute mapped to it.
+Custom facets must have the same data type as the mapped attribute : Set the facet data type (String, Boolean, Double, or Integer) to the same type as the Attribute mapped to it.
 Mismatched types prevent the facet from being used as intended and can cause it to populate incorrectly.

 1. In the log panel, click the Cog icon next to the attribute that you want in the new group.
 2. Select **Edit facet/measure for @attribute**.
 If there isn't a facet for the attribute yet, select **Create facet/measure for @attribute**.